- What We Do

 Logistics management requires an accurate view of constantly changing variables: shifting demand, human error, traffic, fuel costs, and changes in the weather, to name a few.
 Logistics managers can apply predictive to all of these challenges, enabling companies to experience less mechanical downtime and more efficient routes.

 Finding the right people is the key to growing your business.
 While it’s an ongoing challenge to recruit, hire, train, and manage them, data science can help.
-Data science and data analytics can improve:
+Data science consulting and data analytics can improve:

 Taking on a data science project is not a laissez-faire undertaking.
 You should identify the problems you are trying to solve, define data gathering methods and analytical tools and more.
 These are the six steps we recommend for any data science project — along with critical questions to ask, steps to take and tools to use.